Three feature films and a documentary have received production support as part of Nordisk Film & TV Fond’s February round of support.

 Simo Halinen (Nordic Council Film Prize 2013 nominee with Open Up to Me) has written the script of this suspense drama about a chance encounter between three people that has life changing consequences.
 The story begins with three men who end up sharing a cabin on a northbound night train to Oulu.
 An unexpected confrontation between them leads to an accidental death and two of them are left with only bad options.

-In the main roles are Samuli Vauramo (Thicker than Water, Tears of April), Dominic Nzinga (Måste gitt), Laura Birn (Purge) and Andreas Af Enehjelm (Nymphs).
+In the main roles are Samuli Vauramo (Thicker than Water, Tears of April), David Nzinga (Måste gitt), Laura Birn (Purge) and Andreas Af Enehielm (Nymphs).

 The €1.4m (NOK 13.3m) film is co-produced by Zentropa International Sweden in cooperation with YLE, SVT, support from the Finnish Film Foundation and the Swedish Film Institute.